markmbaum/DEM/README.md

 This repository contains the MATLAB code for an undergraduate [thesis project](https://www.overleaf.com/read/kzsvpynnmtgx) examining the deformation of tectonic scale shear zones.
-The code is a numerical model that assembles arrays of elastic cylinders and subjects them to simple shear, as shown below.
+The code is a numerical model that assembles arrays of elastic cylinders and subjects them to simple shear, as shown below (the fig may take a moment to load).

 ![Movie_friction_1_ncols_16_sh1](Other Things/Movie_friction_1_ncols_16_sh1.gif)